Predicting Choice with Set-Dependent Aggregation: Introduction

 \item \textbf{Rigorous error bounds.} We bound both approximation and estimation error of aggregation.
 Our results show how the complexity of the hypothesis class controls the \emph{type} and \emph{number} of accountable violations, uncovering a data-driven mechanism for targeting important violations.

 \item \textbf{Behavioral inductive bias.} Aggregation can provably express \emph{any} form of violation \cite{ambrus2015rationalising}, but may require an intractable number of parameters to do so.
-To control for overfitting, we infuse our model with inductive bias taken from behavioral decision theory, balancing flexibility and specificity without imposing any explicit structure.
+To control for overfitting, we infuse our model with inductive bias taken from behavioral decision theory, thus balancing flexibility and specificity.

-\item \textbf{Thorough empirical evaluation.} We conduct experiments on three large choice datasets ---flight itineraries, hotel reservations, and news recommendations--- demonstrating the utility of our approach.
-Our analysis reveals how accuracy is driven by the flexibility in modeling violations, which resonates well with our theoretical results. \end{itemize} Overall, our work presents a practical and theoretically-grounded approach for predicting choice.\\
+\item \textbf{Thorough empirical evaluation.} We conduct experiments on three large choice datasets---flight itineraries, hotel reservations, and news recommendations---demonstrating the utility of our approach.
+Our analysis reveals the means by which aggregation improves performance, providing empirical support to our theoretical results. \end{itemize} Overall, our work presents a practical and theoretically-grounded approach for predicting choice.\\

 \textbf{Paper organization.} We begin with a review of the related literature (Sec. \ref{sec:related}).
 We then present our model of set-dependent aggregation in Sec. \ref{sec:model}.
 This is followed in Sec. \ref{sec:theory} by our main theoretical results, bounding the approximation error (Sec. \ref{sec:apx_err}) and estimation error (Sec. \ref{sec:est_err}) of aggregators.
 Finally, we present our experimental results in Sec. \ref{sec:experiments}, and give concluding remarks in Sec. \ref{sec:conclusions}.